Tynemouth Coast

 18th September 2025

-The next two photos show the view along Longsands towards Cullercoats.
+This page shows some of the photos I took.
+The photo above shows the Victorian columns at Tynemouth station.
+The next two show the view along Longsands towards Cullercoats.

 There were a number of surfers in the bay; there is a surfing school here.